 Tank Capacity

-Tank capacity is a big part of how often you’ll need to empty a countertop dehumidifier.
+Tank capacity affects how often you’ll need to empty a countertop dehumidifier.
 If you want less upkeep, choose a larger tank, like 95 fluid ounces, instead of a 25-ounce model.
-That bigger reservoir helps you run the unit longer between dumps and works better in spaces up to 1,000 sq. ft.
-Smaller tanks, such as 35 ounces, fit rooms around 280 sq. ft.
-Pair tank size with the moisture load in your area; higher humidity usually calls for more storage.
-You should also check whether the dehumidifier offers continuous drainage, since that can reduce manual emptying even with a smaller tank.
-Match capacity to your space, and you’ll get smoother, more practical performance.
+A bigger reservoir helps you run the unit longer between dumps, but it does not automatically mean the unit removes moisture faster.
+Pair tank size with the moisture removal rate and your room’s humidity.
+You should also check whether the dehumidifier offers continuous drainage, since that can reduce manual emptying.

 Noise Level